Find the Perfect Electric Van for Your Fleet

 Rivian Electric Delivery Van (EDV)

-The Rivian Electric Delivery Van is an electric delivery vehicle specially designed for electric propulsion, thanks to its skateboard platform and spacious cabin, which make few compromises.
-Developed for Amazon, the EDV provides a solution for the shipping giant to reduce its CO2 footprint.
-In Germany, the first deliveries have already arrived, with the vehicles offering a generous cargo volume of 14 cubic meters and a typical payload despite their length of about six meters.
-Rivian recently announced its intention to sell the model to other companies in the future.
+The Rivian EDV is an electric delivery vehicle designed specifically for electric propulsion, making few compromises thanks to its skateboard platform and spacious cab.
+Developed for Amazon, it supports the company's goal of reducing its CO₂ footprint at scale.
+Despite a length of around six metres, the vehicles offer a generous cargo volume of 14 cubic metres.
+Rivian has announced its intention to make the model available to other businesses in the future.

 The advantages of electric delivery vehicles